-Your Chapter 7 had a great and successful State Show at the Hendricks County Fair in Danville in late July.
+Chapter 7 had a successful State Show and meeting at the Hendricks County Fair in Danville Indiana in late July.
 The Hendricks County Antique Tractor and Machinery Collectors were great hosts and even invited us to their tractor drive.
-We had a few members join them and luckily my 560 made the trek with no problems.
+We had a few members join them and luckily, my 560 made the trek with no problems.
 We all had a great time.

-We attended a few other shows but the highlight for me was the Half Century of Progress show in Rantoul.
-They featured 1206s, my favorite tractor, and had a great turn out of 263 of them from around the country.
+Many of us attended a few other shows, but the highlight for me was the Half Century of Progress show in Rantoul, Illinois.
+They featured the 1206, my favorite tractor, and had a great turn out of 263+, from all around the country.
 I hauled my 1206 and a few other red tractors over for the show.
 I saw many of our members there attending, showing and working in the demonstration fields.

 I truly appreciate any tractor/machinery collector who loads, hauls, displays and unloads their prize collections to share with other farmers and the general public.
 It takes a lot of time, talent and treasure to do that.
 I’m so grateful for those that go this extra mile for all to enjoy.

-Our 4th quarter meeting is coming up at the end of November.
-It will be at Vice President Andrew Tucker’s shop.
-We will have a carry-in lunch at 1:00 pm with the Chapter supplying the meat, plates, and utensils.
-We had a great meeting there once before.
-We got to see his tractors and one of the best IH corn picker collections anywhere.
-It’s easy to get there as it is just south of Brazil Indiana.
-The address is: 1575 West County Road 200 North, Brazil, IN 47834.
+Chapter 7 had our 4th quarter meeting at the end of November.
+It was held at Vice President Andrew Tucker’s shop.
+We had a carry-in lunch at 1:00 pm with the Chapter supplying the meat, plates and utensils.
+We had a great meeting there once before and Andrew was very gracious to invite us to come back.
+We got to see some of his tractors in the shop.
+As a side note, he has one of the best IH corn picker collections anywhere.
+It’s easy to get there, as it is just south of Brazil Indiana.
+Thanks to Andrew and his family for hosting us.

 Don Villwock